AthanasiosPetsanis/DiplomaClone/README.md

 ## Agents
-For MiniGrid, the algorithm used for training and the architecture of the agent are defined as recommended by the designers of MiniGrid, i.e. a [PPO](https://arxiv.org/pdf/1707.06347.pdf) (Proximal Policy Optimization) algorithm and a neural network respectively.
+For **MiniGrid**, the algorithm used for training and the architecture of the agent are defined as recommended by the designers of MiniGrid, i.e. a [PPO](https://arxiv.org/pdf/1707.06347.pdf) (Proximal Policy Optimization) algorithm and a neural network respectively.
 More details on these can be found in the designated repository: [rl-torch](https://github.com/lcswillems/rl-starter-files)

+For